-The Tannenbaum and Schmidt Continuum also correlates in a way to the models above - esentially that management style tends to offer more freedom as the group matures.
+The Tannenbaum and Schmidt Continuum also correlates in a way to the models above - essentially that management style tends to offer more freedom as the group matures.

-For an additional and useful perspective on human development see Erik Erikson's Psychosocial Theory.
+For an additional and useful perspective on human development - especially concerning group members of different ages - see also Erik Erikson's Psychosocial Theory.

 The use of this material is free provided copyright (see below) is acknowledged and reference is made to the www.businessballs.com website.
 This material may not be sold, or published in any form.
 Disclaimer: Reliance on information, material, advice, or other linked or recommended resources, received from Alan Chapman, shall be at your sole risk, and Alan Chapman assumes no responsibility for any errors, omissions, or damages arising.
 Users of this website are encouraged to confirm information received with other sources, and to seek local qualified advice if embarking on any actions that could carry personal or organisational liabilities.
 Managing people and relationships are sensitive activities; the free material and advice available via this website do not provide all necessary safeguards and checks.
 Please retain this notice on all copies.